 Becky told us about the personal loans she’d taken out to pay off credit card debt — including all the fees and individual interest rates — and the extended family members she supported financially.
 This is a lot to keep track of, and a lot hanging over the heads of people like Becky as they try to go about their days.
 As Becky told us, “The hardest part for me is just time management.”

 Becky’s financial situation is a lot like the redesigned IRS 1040 form.
 Just like taxes that must be filed and paid, Becky’s money has to be managed.
 There’s no way around that.
 But the tools and services at her disposal are bad, or hard to understand — some of them are actually predatory.
-Dealing with it all takes more time than it needs to, and causes a great deal of stress.
+Dealing with it all takes more time than it needs to, and causes a great deal of employee financial stress.

 All that wasted time and extra stress takes its toll.
 A recent survey from Northwestern Mutual revealed that money was the leading source of stress for Americans.
 PwC found that 59% of employees say personal finances are their top stressor; ranking even above work, health, and relationships.
 All that stress is linked with a myriad of harmful health conditions, including migraines, insomnia, and depression.